MV William Carson

 Named after the prominent 19th century Newfoundland politician the vessel measured 351 feet in length; when introduced it was the biggest ferry of its time.
 The MV William Carson could accommodate an estimated 262 passengers, six tandem trucks and 600 tonnes of cargo.

-The MV Carson docked while being put together
+The Carson docked while being put together